Information for Academic Units

 - Confidentiality expectations

-- Guidelines for reporting and evaluating mentoring as part of faculty service
+- Guidelines for reporting and recognizing mentoring as part of faculty service

 There are four phases to developing a mentoring program.